isabella232/customdpp/GETSTART.md

 If the command is succeeded, a project folder is created at the current directory you are running the command, and in the project folder, scaffolding rule files and test files are created.

 > Note
 > All the rest `cdpp` commands in this document should be run inside the project folder.
-You may use following command to enter the project folder.
+You may use the following command to enter the project folder.
 > `cd <project_name>`

 ## Prepare your data for Custom DPP model